SquareBracketAssociates/UpdatedPharoByExample/README.md

 *Pharo by Example (vol 1)* is a practical introduction for Pharo, a Smalltalk-inspired programming language, IDE and live coding enviroment.
 This book is an updated version of [Pharo By Example for Pharo 1.4](https://github.com/SquareBracketAssociates/PharoByExample-english).

 This version focuses on the latest stable version of Pharo (Pharo 5.0, at the time of writing).
+The most recent version is Pharo by Example 9 available at

-You can find more info and documentation about Pharo at [Pharo.org](http://pharo.org/).
+You can find more info and documentation about Pharo at [https://github.com/SquareBracketAssociates/NewPharoByExample9](https://github.com/SquareBracketAssociates/NewPharoByExample9).
+[Pharo.org](http://pharo.org/).

 ## Latest Builds